tjd1234/cmpt125spring2026/assignments/a1/README.md

 ## Error Handling

-When an error occurs, the calculator should `throw` a `runtime_error` with a helpful error message.
-This should never crash the program, and the user should only see the error message.
+When an error occurs, the calculator should print a helpful error message.
+The program should never crash the program.
 For example:

 ```
 RPN Calculator (type 'h' for help, 'q' to quit)